getodk/docs/docs/form-logic.rst

   end_group, ,
   end_repeat, ,

-The repeat labels will be shown along with the index in the location summary and the jump menu:
+The repeat labels will be shown along with the index in the location summary.

 .. image:: /img/form-logic/named-repeat-summary.*
   :alt: The Collect app.
 It shows a question with text "Last name."
 The form is titled "Household."
 At the top of the question, there is a location summary of "Person > 1 > Kwame Cho."
   :class: device-screen-vertical

+The labels are also shown in the jump menu.

 .. image:: /img/form-logic/named-repeat-jump.*
   :alt: The Collect app.
 It shows the hierarchy view for a household form.
 There are two repeats shown: "1.
 Kwame Cho" and "2.
 Ursula Stephanopoulos."
   :class: device-screen-vertical